spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 # Deploy Pack Registry Server with Let's Encrypt

-Spectro Cloud provides a Docker image for setting up a pack registry server.
+We provide a Docker image for setting up a pack registry server.
 Use the following steps to deploy a pack registry server using the designated Docker image and a TLS certificate issued by [Let's Encrypt](https://letsencrypt.org/).
 <br />

 1. Create a folder that contains an httppasswd file.